wildart/logicalc/README.md

 ## Extra

-- Introduce arithmetic operations on numerical literals to the logical expression language
+- Introduce arithmetic operations on numerical literals to the logical expression language:
-    - Arithmetic operations can be viewed as expressions with numerical literals
+    - Arithmetic operations can be viewed as expressions with numerical literals.
-    - Define new numerical expression rule, and use it everywhere where the numerical literals where used
+    - Define new numerical expression rule, and use it everywhere where the numerical literals where used.

 ## Links